FREQUENTLY ASKED QUESTIONS

 Q) What are the costs to participate?

-Troop 73 charges annual dues of $140 per Scout to cover operating expenses and to fund periodic gear replacement.
+Troop 73 charges annual dues of $220 per Scout to cover operating expenses and to fund periodic gear replacement.
 Troop 73 also charges modest outing fees, reflecting actual food & travel costs.
-Day trips are typically $5, and overnight outings are $30.
+Overnight outings are typically $30.

 Q) What is the gear needed to participate in the Troop?